Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 * [Tests the new model](#test-the-new-model)
 * [Releases an endpoint](#release-an-endpoint)

-During the initial run for a new project, the objective of this first change to training data is to train and test a Custom Speech model.
+During the initial run for a new project, the objective of this first change to training data is to train and test the initial Custom Speech model.
 This initial model will be used as an accuracy benchmark to compare against future models.

 ### Train a new model

-Any time training data is updated, the **SpeechTrainDataCICD** workflow will run.
-When it is updated for the first time, the data from the `training` folder is used to build a new Custom Speech model.
+Any time training data updates are merged to `master`, the **SpeechTrainDataCICD** workflow will run.
+When it is updated for the first time, the data from the `training` folder is used to build the initial Custom Speech model.

 ### Test the new model

-Once the new speech model is built, the workflow tests the new model's accuracy using [audio + human-labeled transcripts](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#audio--human-labeled-transcript-data-for-testingtraining) which are in `testing/audio-and-trans.zip` in this repo.
+Once the new speech model is built, the workflow tests the new model's accuracy using [audio + human-labeled transcripts](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#audio--human-labeled-transcript-data-for-testingtraining) in `testing/audio-and-trans.zip`.
 Models attempt to recognize the .wav files from the `audio` folder in this zip archive, and the recognition is compared to its corresponding text in the `trans.txt` file from the same zip archive.

 The test creates a test summary and a test results file.
 The test summary contains the [Word Error Rate](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-evaluate-data#what-is-word-error-rate-wer) (WER) for that test, which is an industry-standard metric to measure recognition accuracy.
 It is the sum of substitutions, deletions, and insertions divided by the number of words in a sentence.
 Essentially it's a measure of how many words were recognized incorrectly.
 In future runs, it matters that the WER improves and gets lower over time, but this initial run will simply set a baseline WER for future runs.